History and Background of Black Tea

 Indulge in the Experience with Lapsang Souchong Black Milk Tea

 Craving a cup of black tea?
 Look no further!
-Explore our new addition to our fresh milk tea series, the Lapsang Souchong Black Milk Tea, and immerse yourself in a world of robust flavour and aroma.
+Explore our new addition to our milk tea series, the Lapsang Souchong Black Milk Tea, and immerse yourself in a world of robust flavour and aroma.
 At CHAGEE, we are committed to providing you with a diverse menu of teas to cater to your palate.
 Whether you’re a tea aficionado or a casual sipper, we have something for everyone.
 Embrace the rich heritage, tantalising flavours and healthy properties of black tea with us, and elevate your tea-drinking experience to new heights.